-Chemicals Segment
+Chemicals segment

-In 2007, the Group reported that the Chemicals segment had achieved its turn-around and was well on the road to achieving critical mass.
-Unfortunately, a much tougher economic environment and changes in the organization reversed this trend in 2008.
-Cumulative sales for the full year only reached RM 32.8 million, 8.8% below the RM 36 million in 2007.
-Accordingly, the segmental contribution dropped from RM 2.5 million in 2007 to RM 1.1 million in 2008.
+2008 had not been a good year for this segment, and, unfortunately, the same was the case in 2009.
+A tough economic environment and, again, changes in the organization adversely affected the business.
+Cumulative sales for the full year only reached RM 23 million, 30% below the RM 32.8 million in 2008.
+Accordingly, the segmental contribution dropped from RM 1.1 million in 2008 to RM 0.9 million in 2009.